logship-io/grafana-logship-datasource/doc/on-behalf-of.md

 ## Monitoring

-Prometheus metrics are exposed on `/api/plugins/grafana-azure-data-explorer-datasource/metrics`.
-The `grafana_plugin_adx_obo_latency_seconds` histogram counts the number of requests, including the roundtrip times.
+Prometheus metrics are exposed on `/api/plugins/grafana-grafana-logship-datasource/metrics`.
+The `grafana_plugin_logship_obo_latency_seconds` histogram counts the number of requests, including the roundtrip times.

 ## Troubleshooting